How to Handle Property Encroachment in California in 2026

 What to Include in a Sample Encroachment Letter to Neighbor

-• Identifies the property and encroachment
+• Identify the property and describe the encroachment specifically

-• Sets a reasonable deadline for response
+• Set a reasonable deadline for response

 Recording an Easement or Agreement